-SAIZEN Izuru, Professor +81-75-753-6369 saizen.izuru.4n@kyoto-u.ac.jp ASANO Satoshi, Assistant professor +81-75-753-6367 asano.satoshi.6w@kyoto-u.ac.jp TOKITO Minori, Project Assistant Professor +81-75-753-6378 tokito.minori.6n@kyoto-u.ac.jp
+SAIZEN Izuru, Professor ASANO Satoshi, Associate Professor +81-75-753-6369 saizen.izuru.4n@kyoto-u.ac.jp

++81-75-753-6367 asano.satoshi.6w@kyoto-u.ac.jp

 The Laboratory of Regional Planning (LRP) has been conducting studies on well-balanced regional developments in urban-rural areas, which are based on appropriate evaluation and utilization of regional resources.
 "Regional Resource" is a significant keyword in research activities associated with the LRP, and encompasses the human, cultural, historical, and natural resources that have existed in a particular region for a long time.
 Members of the LRP have been intending to solve social problems through intensive field surveys complemented by GIS and remote sensing technologies to maximize the utilization of "Regional Resources".
 In many cases, members of the LRP work with stakeholders (academically addressed as co-design and co-production); subsequently, they try to associate the results and findings of the study with responses of societal challenges.
 The current study topics are as follows: